linto-ai/documentation-website/docs/developpers/agent/clients/mqtt/mqtt.md

 ```

 #### Chunk
-Send a chunk to be transcribe after an WS connection
+Send a chunk to transcribe after a WS connection

 **Topic**: `egressTopic`/streaming/chunk`